27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Website: https://www.miamibeachboardwalk.com/

-5|Bring Out Your Inner Child At Miami Children’s Museum
+5| Bring Out Your Inner Child at Miami Children’s Museum

 Miami Children’s Museum is located right off the 195 Causeway before driving through the many islands leading to South Beach.
 There are plenty of child-friendly activities for the family, unlike most adult-only entertainment found in the South Beach neighborhood.